Police lieutenant

-A lieutenant is a police rank in some police departments, such as the Police of France, the Netherlands Royal Marechaussee, the Philippine National Police, the Police of Russia, the National Police of Ukraine, the Estonian Police and Border Guard Board, the Police of Armenia, the Militia of the Republic of Belarus, the Federal Police of Germany, the Vietnam People's Public Security, the Spain Civil Guard, the Royal Thai Police, the Buenos Aires Provincial Police, the Mossos d'Esquadra, the Sûreté du Québec, and various law enforcement in the United States.
+A police lieutenant is a level 4 police rank in some police departments, such as the French National Police, the Netherlands Royal Marechaussee, the Philippine National Police, the Police of Russia, the National Police of Ukraine, the Estonian Police and Border Guard Board, the Police of Armenia, the Militia of the Republic of Belarus, the Federal Police of Germany, the Vietnam People's Public Security, the Spain Civil Guard, the Royal Thai Police, the Buenos Aires Provincial Police, the Mossos d'Esquadra, the Sûreté du Québec, and various law enforcement agencies in the United States.

 By country

 France

 France uses the rank of lieutenant for management duties in both uniformed and plain-clothed policing.
 The rank comes senior to lieutenant intern and junior to capitaine.

 This rank was previously known as inspecteur for plain-clothed officers, and officier de la paix for officers in uniform.

+Philippines

+In the Philippines, the rank of a police lieutenant is equivalent to an inspector based on the original Philippine National Police rank under the Republic Act 6975.
+It has existed since 2019.
+It was lower than a police captain.

 United Kingdom

 In the United Kingdom, the approximate equivalent rank of a police lieutenant is that of inspector.